mcorrell/truncation/study/README.md

 * `x0`...`x`n: The value of the nth item in the data series, in percent. `null` if there were fewer items than the maximum (e.g. half of the visualizations had only two values, and the other half three values). the scatterplot, or the number of bins in the histogram.

 `analysis.R` is the R script used to conduct the analyses and generate the figures in the paper.
+It relies on the `ggplot2`, `ez` and `skimr` libraries.